 As with any endeavor, Daily Blocks work better if you follow certain guidelines.

-1. Choose your location carefully.
+1. Choose their location carefully.

 Put the blocks where you’ll see them often during the day – somewhere slightly in the way.
 This will help motivate you to get them out of the way.